The Wonderful Company: History

+In 2024, the company sought to halt a new state law that would make it easier for its employees to unionize.
+The move came after United Farm Workers started representing some of its employees in Kern County under the recent law.

+False marketing claims

+In 2015, the US Federal Trade Commission concluded that marketing claims of Pom Wonderful pomegranate juice providing anti-disease benefits were deceptive and misleading.

 Brands

 As of January 2019, the following brands are among those of The Wonderful Company and its subsidiaries:

 POM Wonderful

 In 2002, the Resnicks founded POM Wonderful.
 The company's main product is pomegranate juice, which is sold in a trademark "double-bulb" bottle.
 The company also packages and sells POM POMS fresh pomegranate arils as well as fresh pomegranates.
 The company also sells a variety of pomegranate flavored teas.
 In 2017, POM Wonderful acquired the pomegranate distributor Ruby Fresh.

 FIJI Water

-The Resnicks acquired the FIJI Water business in 2004, after which Lynda supervised marketing that focused on promoting the uniqueness and exotic nature of the water.
-According to Resnick's book, sales of Fiji Water soon increased by 300%, and in 2008 it became the largest imported bottled water brand in the US.
+Wonderful, formerly known as Roll International bought Fiji Water in 2004.

 Wonderful Halos

-In 2013 the Resnicks launched Wonderful Halos mandarins, with a $220 million facility in the San Joaquin Valley capable of processing 19 million mandarins a day.
+In 2013, the Resnicks launched Wonderful Halos mandarins, with a $220 million facility in the San Joaquin Valley capable of processing 19 million mandarins a day.
 By 2017 Halos was the #1 segment brand, forecast to have around 70-80% market share by 2018.
 In 2017, Halos accounted for around three-quarters of growth in the mandarin category, and 12% of total produce sales growth.